 At Connective Therapy Collective, we seek to treat the whole person, and train others to do the same.
 We emphasize healing trauma, eliminating shame, and ending stigma related to the full expansion and expression of sex and gender diversity.
 We are committed to trauma-informed, pleasure-centered, intersectional clinical work.
 We are here to support both individual healing and the building of intentional, well-suited, meaningful relationships of all kinds.
-At this time, our most of our providers listed below are licensed in the following states: Oregon, Idaho, and California.
+Due to licensing requirements, we can treat clients in Oregon (with a few exceptions for clients in Idaho and California).

 Communities we belong to & seek to support

 Queer, trans, gender non-conforming, and questioning folks

 Folks dealing with the impact of oppression, racism, transphobia, heterosexism, mononormativity, and/or whorephobia

 Keely Helmick (she/they)

 LPC, CST (Oregon)